University of the Incarnate Word: Campuses

 The university's main campus is located in the Midtown Brackenridge district of San Antonio and the enclave city of Alamo Heights.
 Satellite campuses are located in northwest San Antonio at the South Texas Medical Center; Mexico City, Mexico (Centro Universitario Incarnate Word); Irapuato, Mexico (Universidad Incarnate Word Campus Bajio), and Strasbourg (France).
 UIW also maintains four School of Professional Studies' locations, the Northeast Center at Rolling Oaks Mall in northeast San Antonio, the Alamo Height Center at St. Anthony Catholic High School, the Northwest Center in northwest San Antonio, and the Corpus Christi Center in Corpus Christi, Texas.

 Newly constructed buildings include the pharmacy school and the "Hillside" dormitory, opened in fall of 2007.
-The Tom Benson Field House and Stadium, the Hillside II (later renamed Joeris) dormitory and the new Ancira Tower parking garage opened and were dedicated in fall of 2008.
+The Tom Benson Field House and Stadium, the Hillside II (later renamed Joeris) dormitory and the new Alonso Ancira Tower parking garage opened and were dedicated in fall of 2008.
 The Ila Faye Miller School of Nursing and Health professions underwent a complete renovation in 2011.
 The Rosenberg School of Optometry was opened in 2009 and is located in the Medical Center Area of San Antonio.

 In 2013, as part of a larger strategy to build new arts facilities at the university, a new $16 million ceramics and sculpture studio was dedicated.

 In 2019, the university acquired the neighboring building, formerly known as the AT&T building.
 The eight-story building and 10-acre lot expanded the footprint of the Broadway campus by 20 percent.

 Athletics

 In August 2012, UIW accepted an invitation to move up to Division I as a member of the Southland Conference.
 UIW entered the NCAA Division I Southland Conference on July 1, 2013.
-The football team played as a Division I FCS independent in 2013 and began conference play in 2014 due to schedule commitments.
-UIW will be fully eligible for Division I championships starting in the 2017–18 season.
-Prior to moving up to Division I, UIW was a member of the Division II Lone Star Conference.
+The football team played as a Division I FCS independent in 2013 and began conference play in 2014 because of schedule commitments.
+UIW became fully eligible for Division I championships starting in the 2017–18 season.
+Prior to its promotion to Division I, UIW was a member of the Division II Lone Star Conference.

-In 2004 the UIW mascot changed from the Crusaders to the Cardinals after administrators decided Crusaders is offensive to Muslims and inappropriate for the institution.
+In 2004, the UIW mascot changed from the Crusaders to the Cardinals because of political sensitivities.

-In 2010, the UIW Men's Swim team placed second at the NCAA Division II National Championships in Canton, Ohio.
+In 2010, the UIW men's swim team placed second at the NCAA Division II national championships in Canton, Ohio.

-UIW's synchronized swimming team placed in the 2006 U.S. Collegiate Championships.
+UIW's synchronized swimming team won the 2024 U.S. collegiate national championship.
+The team has been a perennial contender at the national level.

-UIW Men's and Women's Soccer teams have won numerous Heartland Conference championships.
+UIW men's and women's soccer teams have won numerous Heartland Conference championships.

-UIW Men's Cross Country won the Heartland Conference meet in 2008 and 2009.
+UIW men's cross country team won the Heartland Conference meet in 2008 and 2009.

-In November 2021, UIW announced that it had accepted an invitation to become part of the Western Athletic Conference (WAC) beginning July 1, 2022.
-June 24, 2022 they announced they would remain in the Southland Conference.
+In November 2021, UIW announced that it had accepted an invitation to become part of the Western Athletic Conference (WAC) beginning July 1, 2022, but in June 24, 2022, the university announced that it would remain in the Southland Conference.

-UIW is set to co-host the Final Four, the last round of the NCAA men's basketball tournament with the University of Texas at San Antonio at the Alamodome in 2025.
+UIW is set to cohost the Final Four, the final two rounds of the NCAA men's basketball tournament, with the University of Texas at San Antonio at the Alamodome in 2025.